 From Thanksgiving to Easter, these 18 Toaster Oven Side Dishes will help you make the most of your little oven during any holiday.
 Featuring irresistible roasted vegetables, creamy rosemary potatoes, and even cranberry sauce!
 Bonus: Don’t miss our holiday toaster oven cooking tips below the recipes.

-Is your oven overflowing with Thanksgiving goodies and you need to free up space?
+Is your oven overflowing with goodies and you need to free up space?
 Or are you just looking to make a small holiday side dish for two?
 Either way, we’ve got you covered!

 Holiday Toaster Oven Cooking Tips

 Test Run New Recipes

 All ovens (big and small) behave differently and ingredients vary by brand.
 The best way to ensure you end up with a successful dish on your holiday table is to try it before the big day.
 I like to work new recipes into our weekday dinners and take note of any changes I want to make to the cooking time or seasonings.